Schengen Visit Visa

 Types of Schengen Visa

-Eligibility to apply for a Schengen Visa
+Who is eligible to apply for a Schengen visa from Australia?

 Eligibility for a Schengen Visa requires that the applicant: